Mardiear/SRL-behavior-prediction/README.md

 # SRL-Behavior-Prediction

-This repository contains the code to process the StudentLife Dataset, run self-regulated learning (SRL) behavior prediction experiments, and analyze the results.
-The goal of this project is to predict future SRL behaviors using deep learning models trained on life-log data.
-The task is defined as a regression problem, where historical behavioral data is used to predict future SRL scores (OSLQ scores) without introducing any decision boundaries.
-Four deep learning architectures are evaluated: Multilayer Perceptron (MLP), Long Short-Term Memory (LSTM), Convolutional Neural Network (CNN), and Temporal Convolutional Network (TCN).
+This repository contains the code to process the StudentLife Dataset, run sedentary behaviour prediction experiments and process the results.

 ## Repository Structure

 ```
 SRL-Behavior-Prediction/
 ├── data/                     # Directory for raw and processed datasets